Sharda University Admissions 2025

 18. Which of the following is NOT correct?

-A) There is separation of religious and political authority in Western Secularism
+A) There is the separation of religious and political authority in Western Secularism

-B) In Indian Context, Secularism goes hand in hand with Communalism
+B) In the Indian Context, Secularism goes hand in hand with Communalism

 D) A Secular state does not favour any religion

-Solution - Some of the features of Indian secularism include the state's equal respect for and acknowledgement of all religions.
+Solution - Some features of Indian secularism include the state's equal respect for and acknowledgement of all religions.
 The state does not discriminate based on religion.
 The state does not interfere with the running of any religion.
-There is no official religion in India, and individuals have the freedom to practice, promote, and proclaim any faith.
+India has no official religion, and individuals can practice, promote, and proclaim any faith.
 Secularism in India does not imply a separation of religion and state.
 In India, secularism refers to a government that is impartial to all religious groups.

 19. Community Identity is based on: